Applications for wildlife species assessment and unsolicited wildlife species status reports

 - Annex II: Permission To Use Wildlife Species Status Report (To accompany submission of a status report)

 - Annex III: Waiver of Moral Rights (To accompany submission of a status report)

-Approved by Committee on the Status of Endangered Wildlife in Canada (COSEWIC) in November 2015
+Approved by Committee on the Status of Endangered Wildlife in Canada (COSEWIC) in November 2015 and 2018

 All of COSEWIC’s actions are directed towards assessing the biological status of native wildlife species suspected of being at risk of extinction or extirpation across their range in Canada.
 COSEWIC uses the best available information relevant to assessing a wildlife species' risk of extinction or extirpation, which it may obtain from credible sources of knowledge of the wildlife species and its habitat.
 The evaluation process is independent and transparent, and the results are reported to the Canadian Endangered Species Conservation Council (CESCC) and the Canadian public.
 COSEWIC is established under Section 14(1) of the federal Species at Risk Act (SARA) and its assessments form the foundation for the List of Wildlife Species at Risk under that legislation.
 Sections 21, 22 and 28 of SARA direct that COSEWIC will consider applications for the assessment of wildlife species and wildlife species status reports accompanied by applications for the assessment of wildlife species, subject to regulations.
 Any such application constitutes a request for assessment.